“You Princeton folks stole Hamilton and St. Marie, root and branch,

 Elwood passed in May 1868 and was interred in Berlin.

 Shaw passed in August 1871.
-Kinner had departed St. Marie by 1870 when Shaw resided with the Isaac Blanchard family.
+Kinner had departed St. Marie by 1870 when Shaw resided with the Isaac Blanchard family, according to the census.

 Block 8, including the two lots where Shaw and Kinner had resided, was sold to August Priebe in November 1873 for $160 (Deeds, Volume 35, Page 133).